Candidate confidently answering behavioral interview questions during a professional job interview.

 • Give examples of your problem-solving– If there were challenges, how did you help overcome them?
 Did you mediate a disagreement?
 Did you find a creative solution?

-• Quantify your impact when possible– “I streamlined the reporting process, which reduced our team’s workload by 20%.”
-It gives them a concrete understanding of your value.
+• Quantify your impact when possible-I streamlined the reporting process, which reduced our team’s workload by 20%.”
+This gives them a concrete understanding of your value.

 Being Too Vague or Using Generic Responses

 Do you know those stock phrases people use in interviews?
-‘I’m a hard worker,’ ‘I’m a team player’… they’re like saying you like ‘food’ when someone asks your favorite restaurant.
+‘I’m a hard worker,’ ‘I’m a team player,’ and they say you like ‘food’ when someone asks about your favorite restaurant.
 It’s not wrong, but it’s unhelpful.
-It’s like trying to describe a beautiful painting by just saying, “It’s colorful.”
-You’re missing all the details that make it interesting.
+It’s like describing a beautiful painting by saying, “It’s colorful.”
+You’re missing all the details that make it enjoyable.

-The problem with being vague is, well, everyone else is probably being vague too.
+The problem with being vague is that everyone else is probably being vague, too.
 You’re just blending into the background.
 Imagine a room full of people all wearing the same gray suit.
 No one stands out.

 Here’s how to ditch the generic and get real:

-• Use real examples- Don’t just say you’re a problem solver, show them.
+• Use real examples- Show them; don’t just say you’re a problem solver.
 Tell a story.

 • Quantify your results– If you can, use numbers.
-“I increased customer satisfaction by 15%,” is way stronger than “I improved customer service.”
+“I increased customer satisfaction by 15%” is more substantial than “I improved customer service.”

 Think of it like this: